ed-kung/CSUN-Econ-433/labs/lab06/README.md

 - `IPUMS_ACS2019_CA_1.csv`
 - `IPUMS_ACS2019_CA_2.csv`

-You will also need the packages `dplyr` and `stargazer`. `dplyr` should already be installed from previous labs.
+You will also need the packages `dplyr`, `stargazer`, and `lfe`. `dplyr` should already be installed from previous labs.
 If it isn't, install it with `install.packages("dplyr")`.

 Install Stargazer with `install.packages("stargazer")`.
 Stargazer is a library for displaying regression output more beautifully than with the built-in methods.

+Install `lfe` with `install.packages("lfe")`. `lfe` is a package for running regressions with large factor variables.

 ### Model